The Woodlands, Texas, Premarital and Family Law Attorneys

 Premarital agreements are quite commonly used in stepfamily situations.
 Because our attorneys at Kalish Law Office have experience in both family law and estate planning, we can help you evaluate all of your options and make an informed decision.

 The Texas Constitution and Texas law defines marital property.
 In order to make arrangements to keep potential marital property “separate”, a specific legal document must be drafted and executed.
-Our family law attorneys can advise you as to all of the legal aspects of a premarital agreement, and can draft the documents for you.
+We can advise you as to all of the legal aspects of a premarital agreement, and can draft the documents for you.

 In some situations, a premarital agreement may be necessary to protect an innocent spouse from the other spouse’s separate and preexisting debt.